Skip to contents

 If options is non-null, then class, type and mode must be NULL, and length can be NULL or specified.

-If the tested object base::is.null, then the function will always return a checking problem.
+If the tested object is NULL, then the function will always return a checking problem.

-Argument "class" with value "vector" means that the object is tested for class(data) returning only "numeric", "integer", "character", "logical", "complex" or "expression".
-Please, use another value of class (e.g., class = "call" or class = "list") for other types and class of objects
+The argument class can be set to "vector".
+This means that the object is tested for class(data) returning only "numeric", "integer", "character", "logical", "complex" or "expression".
+Please, use another value of class (e.g., class = "call" or class = "list") for other types and class of objects.

 Since R >= 4.0.0, class(matrix()) returns "matrix" "array", and not "matrix" alone as before.
 However, use argument class = "matrix" to check for matrix object (of class "matrix" "array" in R >= 4.0.0) and use argument class = "array" to check for array object (of class "array" in R >= 4.0.0).